Yadnesh-Ranshevare/express-backend/basics/JavaScriptConcept/jsFundamentals/Readme.md

 ---

 # Lexical Environment
-- A Lexical Environment is a structure that holds:
+- A Lexical Environment is a data structure that holds:
     1. **Variable Environment** → all variables & functions declared in the current scope.
     2. **Reference to outer (parent) environment**→ so it can use scope chain.
 - “Lexical” means based on where the code is written (not where it is called).
+- A Lexical Environment is what the JavaScript engine creates in memory when your code runs.
+- It has:
-- Every Lexical Environment stores its own variables/functions.
+    - Environment Record → stores variables/functions
-- PLUS → it keeps a link (reference/pointer) to the parent environment where it was defined.
+    - Outer Reference → a link to its parent’s environment

+> It exist at runtime (when code executes)

 ### Example 1 (Basic)
 ```js